renatodinizc/dsa_rust/README.md

 ## Overview

 This Rust project is a collection of algorithms and data structures, ideal for those looking to explore these concepts in Rust.
-It includes efficient implementations of Bubble Sort, Selection Sort, Insertion Sort, and Quick Sort algorithms, alongside a custom hash map data structure.
+It includes efficient implementations of Bubble Sort, Selection Sort, Insertion Sort, and Quick Sort algorithms, along with custom implementations of a hash map, stack, and queue data structures.
 The project aims to be a valuable resource for learning and applying data structures and algorithms in Rust.

 ## Getting Started